TimoliaDE/HowTo/docs/rules/freebuild.en.md

 <strong>The team reserves the right to sanction certain actions (even outside of Minecraft and TeamSpeak servers) that are not explicitly listed in the rules.</strong>

-Last updated: Septembre 17, 2023
+Last updated: September 17, 2023